iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 ---
 title: Arithmancia Automatorum
 subtitle: A Painfully Explicitly Construction of The Minimal DFA for Divisibility
-keywords: [math, automata, modular arithmetic]
+keywords: [math, automata, modular-arithmetic]
-date: 2025-05-08
+date: 2025-05-23
 description:
   Did you know that Finite Automata can recognize divisibility?
   To find one such automaton, the procedure is simple